Battlefield Tour of Normandy 2014

 “Septum Juncta In Uno”

 We attended a wreath laying ceremony at St.Charles de Percy War Cemetery and I proudly placed a wreath on behalf of Muir Findlay and my Father in honour of the fallen of 6th Guards Tank Brigade.
 Several guards units (both from 6th GTB and Guards Armoured Division) were engaged in heavy fighting in this location against the German SS “Hohenstaufen” Division.
-The gentleman seated (Major Tony Brady, was a sniper in the Irish Guards and to his right was a former Coldstream Guardsman Tom Twite.
+The gentleman seated, Major Tony Brady, was a sniper in the Irish Guards and to his right was a former Coldstream Guardsman Tom Twite.
 They both served in Guards Armoured Division.
 Sadly both men have since passed away !

 In attendance were two serving members of Welsh Guards.
 That evening we had the pleasure of their company at a buffet provided by the residents of nearby Montchamp in recognition of the liberation of their village by the Guards.

 On 31st July 1944 “S” Squadron, 3rd Scots Guards were ambushed by three Jagdpanthers, resulting in much carnage.
 The location of this attack was known as Hill 226.
 As we were looking out over the open expanse and pondering those events, poignantly, we were treated to our very own fly past by the Battle of Britain Flight of Lancaster and Spitfire and a Dakota troop plane destined for the Normandy beaches.
 We also laid a wreath in commemoration of the event at the Church in Les Loges, the nearest village.
 It is hoped that a permanent memorial to the casualties will be erected at the site of the attack in the near future.